14 Best vocabulary apps to improve your communication skills

 Big Family $97- 10 students.
 Co-op $197 – 20 Students.

-With more than 60 million users, Memrise (visit website) is one of the most popular but also best vocabulary apps for language learning, offering thousands of language courses to learn most European, Middle East and Eastern languages.
+With over 60 million users, Memrise is one of the most popular and effective vocabulary apps for language learning, offering thousands of courses across most European, Middle Eastern, and Eastern languages.

-Nevertheless, most critics agree that Memrise is best suited to beginners or individuals that wish to expand their vocabulary in a language they have already mastered.
+Nevertheless, most critics agree that Memrise is best suited to beginners or individuals who wish to expand their vocabulary in a language they have already mastered.

 Memrise leans heavily on the principles of mnemonics, at least in those courses designed by Memrise itself.
-Users, however, have contributed most of the courses, and many of them do not employ the principles of mnemonics.
+Users, however, have created most of the vocabulary courses, and many of them do not employ the principles of mnemonics.

 While learning, students can choose between flashcards, games and self-tests.
 Each course starts by showing you the English word, its translation and its most popular mnemonic.
 Words you have learned crop up again at intervals to ingrain them deeply.